Brilliantcrank/airbag-industries/content/post/without-alignment-teams-will-always-make-bad-decisions-that-sometimes-kill-people.md

 It might not be obvious, so I’ll add that it takes some vulnerability to make the conversation honest, engaging, and meaningful.
 But, someone has to start, so it may as well be you.
 There are no bonus points for transparency.
 It’s a requirement.
 The purpose of this exchange is to gain clarity around language while also developing some empathy for one another.

 A little investment in time, honesty, and vulnerability go a long, long way.
 Once a team has developed connections between the members, they will function as one unit versus function as one part or one half of a unit.
-Your mileage may vary, but I assure you an exercise like this is a lot better than hoping to groups of strangers will get together and jell.
+Your mileage may vary, but I assure you an exercise like this is a lot better than hoping two groups of strangers will get together and jell.